aggie-coding-club/TickTock/README.md

 When you finish, push your code to the main repository using this command:

     git push origin ilhamA

+It will ask for a username and password.
+Enter your GitHub username and your personal access token as the password.

 Once you've done that, visit GitHub and create a pull request.
 You can learn more about pull requests here: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).